mahadihk/ICmag/README.md

 👏 Acknowledgements

-Bootstrap: For providing a robust and responsive CSS framework. (https://getbootstrap.com/) GSAP (GreenSock Animation Platform): For the powerful and smooth animation capabilities. (https://gsap.com/) Interactive Cares: For providing the learning opportunity and guidance through the Complete Career Path Batch 04. (https://www.interactivecares.com/)
+* **Bootstrap:** For providing a robust ad responsive CSS framework. (https://getbootstrap.com/)
+* **GSAP (GreenSock Animation Platform):** For the powerful and smooth animation capabilities. (https://gsap.com/)
+* **Interactive Cares:** For providing the learning opportunity and guidance through the Complete Career Path Batch 04. (https://www.interactivecares.com/)

 🎓 Created By

-This website template was created by Mahadi Hasan [GitHub: @mahadihk] as an assignment for the Interactive Cares Complete Career Path Batch 04.
+This website template was created by **Mahadi Hasan** [GitHub: @mahadihk] as an assignment for the Interactive Cares Complete Career Path Batch 04.

 📄 License